Equinor ASA – Annual report – 31 December 2025

 Cost of CO2

-The CO₂-tax assumptions used for impairment calculations of Norwegian upstream assets are based on Norway’s Climate Action Plan for the period 2021-2030 (Meld.
-St 13 (2020-2021)), assuming a gradually increased CO₂ tax (the total of EU ETS + Norwegian CO₂ tax) in Norway to 2,000 NOK/tonne (real 2020) in 2030.
+The CO₂ tax assumptions used in the impairment assessments of Norwegian upstream assets are based on Norway’s Climate Action Plan for the period 2021-2030 (Meld.
+St 13 (2020-2021)), assuming a gradual increase to the CO₂-related cost in Norway to 2,000 NOK/tonne (real 2020) in 2030 (the total of EU ETS + Norwegian CO₂).

 Sensitivity table

-1)Management’s future commodity price assumptions applied when estimating value in use, see note 14 Impairments.
+1) Management’s future commodity price assumptions applied when estimating value in use, see note 14 Impairments for additional years disclosed.

-2)Scenarios: Price of CO₂ quotas in advanced economies with net zero pledges, not including any other CO₂ taxes.
+2) Scenario: Price of CO₂ quotas in advanced economies with net zero pledges, not including any other CO₂ taxes.

-3)EU ETS price assumptions have been translated from EUR to USD using Equinor’s assumptions for currency rates, EUR/USD = 1.15
+3) Management’s EU ETS price assumptions have been translated from EUR to USD using Equinor’s assumptions for currency rates, EUR/USD = 1.15

-4)A scenario where the world moves on a potential path towards limiting global warming to 1.5 °C relative to pre-industrial levels.
+4) An IEA WEO scenario where the world follows a potential path towards limiting global warming to 1.5 °C relative to pre-industrial levels.
+Values are adjusted for inflation and presented in 2025 real terms.

-Robustness of Equinor’s portfolio, and risk
+Robustness of Equinor’s portfolio and risk of stranded assets

 Timing of Asset Retirement Obligations (ARO)